 White House Weighs DACA's Fate, Leaving Advocates And Immigrants In Limbo

+The White House will announce its decision about DACA, an Obama-era immigration policy, on Tuesday, press secretary Sarah Huckabee Sanders said.
+President Trump had earlier said the announcement could come at some point over the weekend.

-As a presidential candidate, Donald Trump pledged to "immediately terminate" DACA, the program that former President Barack Obama began five years ago to protect immigrants brought to the U.S. illegally as children.
+As a presidential candidate, Trump pledged to "immediately terminate" DACA, the program that former President Barack Obama began five years ago to protect immigrants brought to the U.S. illegally as children.

 But once in the White House, Trump took a softer stance.